 Terminix’s termite treatment is one of its most popular services and costs between $400 and $1,500 per year.
 Most Terminix customers will pay an average of $1,000 each year for termite control.
 The most basic termite treatment plan starts at $69 per month.
 Terminix also offers specialized treatments for bed bugs and mosquitoes, prices for which can vary.

 Customers who opt for the One-Time Pest Control Service will be billed at the same time they schedule the appointment.
 For quarterly service, Terminix bills monthly or quarterly, depending on the customer’s preference, and the first payment is due at the time of scheduling.
-Terminix will also occasionally run special offers or provide promo codes to first-time customers.
+Terminix will also occasionally run special offers or provide promo codes to first-time customers to help decrease the cost of pest control.

 Customer Service and Support